 Figure out what works for you

 Yes, there are lots of people that tell you this is the best way to manage your time.
 Trust me; I have probably tried them all.
-Block scheduling, lists, using an electronic calendar, using a paper calendar, bullet journal, Post-it notes, etc. I’ve found what works for one person may not work for another.
+Block scheduling, lists, using an electronic calendar, using a paper calendar, bullet journals, Post-it notes, etc. I’ve found what works for one person may not work for another.

 I used to put everything on my Outlook calendar and use the block scheduling method.
 I found this to be hard since my position requires me to be creative.
 I needed to be able to work on whatever was on my mind at that time instead of what my calendar dictated.

-I know for many sales people this works great.
+I know for many salespeople this works great.
 They can block out chunks of time to make phone calls, check email, follow up on leads, etc. Not only did this not work for me because of the creative aspect, it also didn’t work for me because I would move my blocks to accommodate other things.
 Lack of commitment is one of the biggest issues I see with block scheduling.
 Those blocks are designed to secure that time, to make it sacred.
 That block should be a priority and it shouldn’t be moved or tampered with unless there is a real emergency.
 The reality is, once you move it, it’s not sacred and will be easier to move again.
 It’s just not a priority.

 I missed writing and, more specifically, writing in a planner.
 I had my first planner when I was in junior high school.
 I have always been a reading/writing learner, so I went back to a planner.
-I started off with just a daily calendar version where I could schedule time, but then I realized that all I was trying to do was block schedule manually instead of electronically, so I had to go back to the drawing board.
+I started off with just a daily calendar version where I could schedule time, but then I realized that all I was trying to do was block the schedule manually instead of electronically, so I had to go back to the drawing board.
 It ended up taking me trying a few different options before I figured out that bullet journaling was what worked best for me.

 Each day I write down all the things I have thought about or need to get done.
 Then I check my email and list out more tasks based on the emails I received overnight.
 For me, this works great!
 I have a list of everything that needs to get done.
 I can pick and choose what I want to work on at that time and it feels great at the end of the day when I have checked off everything that needs to get done.
 This saved me time because I don’t have to go back to look for emails or wonder what I need to work on now.
 I just go to the next task.
 If you want to be good at time management, you have to stick to what works for you.